 How far can a typical EV travel on a single charge?

 This really depends on the car that you’re considering looking at, and what type of journeys you’re using it for.
 For instance, the Volkswagen e-Golf can vary in its range between 80 miles on the motorway in deep winter to 140 miles of gentle summer driving around the city.
-In terms of what you might expect from a variety of popular cars, we’ve found this in real-world driving: Smart ForTwo EQ (80 miles), Volkswagen e-Up (85 miles), Volkswagen e-Golf (120 miles), Nissan Leaf 40kWh (160 miles), Jaguar I-Pace (240 miles), Hyundai Kona Electric (250 miles), Tesla Model S Long Range (320 miles).
+In terms of what you might expect from a variety of popular cars, we’ve found this in real-world driving: Smart ForTwo EQ (80 miles), Volkswagen e-Up (85 miles), Honda e (100 miles), Nissan Leaf 40kWh (160 miles), Jaguar I-Pace (240 miles), Hyundai Kona Electric (250 miles), Tesla Model S Long Range (320 miles).

 How do I know an electric car is right for me?

 How long is a piece of string?
 First question to ask is how many miles you’re doing.
 If you find yourself on the motorway most days, and time is of the essence, then EVs probably aren’t for you.
-Equally, if you live the middle of a city or don’t have access to a driveway for your own charger, a workplace charger, or a local chargepoint, then you might struggle.
+Equally, if you live in the middle of a city or don’t have access to a driveway for your own charger, a workplace charger, or a local chargepoint, then you might struggle.
 However, just because you can't charge at home doesn't mean you shouldn't have an EV - city-dwelling Tesla owners are getting into the habit of parking up at home and using nearby Superchargers to top up either at the end or beginning of their previous journeys.